 This is a departement of contrasts with its high plains and mountains, fields of lavender and ski trails.
 It's the marriage of Provence and the Alps, described by the well known writer Jean Giono, with more than 500,000h. of protected natural sites.

 To the north of the departement stand high mountains which form the valley of Ubaye near Barcelonnette.

 West of Haut Verdon is the Val d'Allos nicknamed the "French Colorado".

-Forcalquier a town and area to the west is of a more Provencal spirit in that the climate is mild and the landscape is softer with its sloping hills and vineyards, Manosque, the point of Luberon, and the valley of the Durance with its crops of fruit and vegetables form the main tourist attractions of the departement.
+Forcalquier town and area To the west is of a more Provencal spirit in that the climate is mild and the landscape is softer with its sloping hills and vineyards, the point of Manosque et l'extrémité du Luberon and the valley of the Durance with its crops of fruit and vegetables form the main tourist attractions of the departement.

 These mountains, dotted with ancient hamlets and villages have remained a wilderness harbouring many animals and a rich vegetation.

 Gorges du Verdon

 To the south of the departement the river Verdon marks the limits of the Var and high and low Provence (Haute Provence, Basse Provence).